Noud63/stripe-payment-react/README.md

 Install the stripe web SDK's.<br>
 For the backend -> npm install stripe --save.<br>
 For the frontend -> npm install --save @stripe/react-stripe-js @stripe/stripe-js.<br><br>
-Then, once registered, get your own publishable key and secret key and store them in a .env file in the root of your project.<br>
+Then, once registered, get your own publishable key and secret key and store them in a .env file in the root of your project and add it to your gitignore file.<br>
 Replace the YOUR_PUBLISHABLE_KEY and YOUR_SECRET_KEY variables with your own variables.<br><br>